Pancasila: Rationale

-Pancasila was influenced by certain aspects of selected world values and ideologies, such as nationalism, humanitarianism, individual rights, freedom of religion, democracy, socialism.
-The need to unify this diverse country also led to the formulation of the national motto, Bhinneka Tunggal Ika, which can be translated as unity in diversity.
-It declares that despite the ethnic and cultural diversity, the Indonesian people are one.
-Pancasila can be argued as a common platform and bridge for various ideologies in Indonesia and transformed into a different, integrated, comprehensive ideology.
+Pancasila was influenced by aspects of several world values and ideologies, including nationalism, humanitarianism, individual rights, freedom of religion, democracy, and socialism.
+The urgent need to unify a highly diverse archipelago also led to the adoption of the national motto, Bhinneka Tunggal Ika (often translated as unity in diversity).
+It declares that despite immense ethnic and cultural differences, the Indonesian people are one.
+Ultimately, Pancasila functions as a syncretic bridge, integrating these competing ideological threads into a distinct, comprehensive state philosophy.
+Hence, as Pancasila is a collective work produced through mutual consensus, it serves as a common denominator that unites Indonesian identity.

 Post-independence development

 Sukarno

-During the Parliamentary era (1949-1955), liberal democracy was adopted as the basic philosophy, whereby political parties played key roles in politics.
-The reason was Dutch accusation of Sukarno and Hatta being Japanese supporters and the concept of the family state began to be decried by some people, particularly the Dutch, as nothing but authoritarianism with its emphasis on strong executive power and suppression of individual rights, liberal democracy.
-This period ended with failures as parties clashed over their ideological, regional, and ethnic interests which led into cabinet reshuffles.
-The newly rising army was discontented with such party politics and began to cooperate with Sukarno, introducing new political formats touted as the revival of the spirits of 1945 and the implementation of the concepts of the family state.
+During the Parliamentary era (1949–1955), liberal democracy was adopted as the basic philosophy, with political parties playing key roles in government.
+However, the original 1945 concept of a strong "family state" faced criticism, particularly from the Dutch, who accused Sukarno and Hatta of being Japanese collaborators.
+Critics decried the family state model as inherently authoritarian, citing its emphasis on strong executive power and the suppression of individual rights.
+The parliamentary period proved highly unstable, ending in gridlock as parties clashed over ideological, regional, and ethnic interests, leading to frequent cabinet collapses.
+Discontented with partisan politics, the increasingly powerful military began to cooperate with Sukarno, introducing new political formats framed as a revival of the "Spirit of 1945" and the implementation of the family state concept.

-In the campaign for the 1955 legislative election, nationalist parties such as the Indonesian National Party (PNI) and the Communist Party of Indonesia (PKI) used Pancasila to distinguish themselves from the Islamic Masyumi Party as they feared that if Masyumi won the election, Islam would replace Pancasila as the basis of the nation.
-In the Constitutional Assembly, elected in 1955 to produce a permanent constitution to replace the 1950 Provisional Constitution, the parties organized themselves into factions depending on their preference for the national philosophy.
-The Pancasila Block had 53.3% of the seats, while the Islamic Block had 44.8%.
-The debate over which should prevail was not resolved through debate as on 5 July 1959 due to absolutist stances, President Sukarno dissolved the assembly by decree and reimposed the 1945 Constitution.
-As this included the Pancasila formulation, the Pancasila/Islam debate was ended.
-According to Sukarno, the Indonesian-style revolution meant a struggle for harmony among all groups, an achievement of a people who were prosperous and equal, all of whom were represented by the ideals of Pancasila.
-This remarked the introduction of Guided Democracy.
+In the campaign for the 1955 Indonesian legislative election, nationalist and left-wing parties such as the Indonesian National Party (PNI) and the Communist Party of Indonesia (PKI) championed Pancasila to distinguish themselves from the Islamic Masyumi Party.
+They feared that a Masyumi electoral victory would result in Islam replacing Pancasila as the ideological basis of the nation.
+In the Constitutional Assembly of Indonesia, elected in 1955 to draft a permanent constitution to replace the Provisional Constitution of 1950, the parties fractured along ideological lines.
+The Pancasila Bloc held 53.3% of the seats, while the Islamic Bloc held 44.8%.
+Because of these absolutist stances, the debate over the state philosophy could not be resolved.
+On 5 July 1959, President Sukarno dissolved the assembly by decree and unilaterally reimposed the 1945 Constitution.
+Because this document contained the original Pancasila formulation, the Pancasila versus Islam constitutional debate was abruptly ended.
+Sukarno argued that the Indonesian revolution required harmony and mutual cooperation among all groups, ideals he claimed were fully represented by Pancasila.
+This marked the introduction of Guided Democracy.